Raj16012024/Rajee_Repos/README.md

 ### Getting started

-1. Clone the repository to your local machine.
-Git clone
+1. Clone the repository to your local machine - git clone
 2. Open the project in the preferred IDE
 3. Run the build to download Maven dependencies
 4. Execute the cucumber tests